VHDPlus/vhdplus-website/docs/community/camera.md

 *This links are Affiliate Links.
 By purchasing with them you support us and our work, because we get a part of the revenue as commission.
 You still pay the same price.

+If you want to do more image processing, you can check out [ONE WARE Studio](https://one-ware.com/studio)!

 ## Structure of the camera libraries

 ![Demonstration](/img/community/Camera.webp)